luloxi/PunkSociety/README.md

 yarn chain
 ```

-This command starts a local Ethereum network using Hardhat.
+This command starts a local Ethereum network using Foundry.
 The network runs on your local machine and can be used for testing and development.
-You can customize the network configuration in `packages/hardhat/hardhat.config.ts`.

 3. Open a second terminal, navigate to `Technai-foundry` and run this command to deploy the test contract: